CMU-SAFARI/RawHash/README.md

 # Overview

-RawHash is a hash-based mechanism to map raw nanopore signals to a reference genome in real-time.
+RawHash (and RawHash2) is a hash-based mechanism to map raw nanopore signals to a reference genome in real-time.
 To achieve this, it 1) generates an index from the reference genome and 2) efficiently and accurately maps the raw signals to the reference genome such that it can match the throughput of nanopore sequencing even when analyzing large genomes (e.g., human genome.

 Below figure shows the overview of the steps that RawHash takes to find matching regions between a reference genome and a raw nanopore signal.